Mantle Site: Dating

 Radiocarbon dating of charcoal and short-lived botanical material late in the second decade of the twenty-first century and Bayesian analysis has resulted in a re-dating of the Mantle Site to a fairly precise time period: 1587-1623CE (with 95.4% probability).
 This analysis has also resulted in the redating of the related Draper and Spang sites, with conclusions about the speed of change among the region's indigenous peoples in this period.

 Wendat people today

-The Huron (Wendat) are considered one of the peoples of the larger Iroquoian cultural and language family.
-The Huron-Wendat Nation is a First Nation whose community is located at Wendake, Quebec.
-The Huron, and other local First Nation peoples, have urged towns and developers in York Region to preserve indigenous sites so that they may "worship at the places where [their] ancestors are buried."
+The Wendat (Huron) are one of the peoples of the larger Iroquoian cultural and language family.
+The Wendat Nation is a First Nation whose community is located at Wendake, Quebec.
+The Wendat, and other local First Nation peoples, have urged towns and developers in York Region to preserve indigenous sites so that they may "worship at the places where [their] ancestors are buried."
 The discovery of a sixteenth-century European axe at Mantle is also of political importance for the Wendat First Nation, for its current negotiations with federal and provincial governments.